-- a) No servicing or working on a vehicle.
+- 8.3.1 No servicing or working on a vehicle.
 Should a vehicle break down in a control area it may only be pushed out far enough to clear the control area and to allow for the passage of other competitors.
-Thereafter ART 13.1 applies. - b) No overtaking.
+Thereafter ART 13.1 applies. - 8.3.2 No overtaking.
 When a competitor is stopped at a control official, and another competitor approaches, the second competitor may not pull up alongside the stationary competitor.
 The second competitor must wait for the control official to complete all formalities with the first competitor until he is called by the control official.
 No time allowance will be granted for the time spent waiting in a control area by a competitor.
-Refer ART 20.1 (c) (iii) - c) A competitor may not enter a control from the opposite direction to the flow of traffic as indicated on the Road Book, this includes reversing into a control.
-Refer ART 20.1 (g) (v)
+Refer ART 20.1.3 (c). - 8.3.3 A competitor may not enter a control from the opposite direction to the flow of traffic as indicated on the Road Book, this includes reversing into a control.
+Refer ART 20.1.6 (e).